 What happens when a joint tenant dies?

-On the death of a joint tenant, their share passes automatically to the surviving joint owner(s) and irrespective of whether there is a will that purports to gift the share elsewhere.
+On the death of one of the owners, their share passes automatically to the surviving joint owner(s) and irrespective of whether there is a will that purports to gift the share elsewhere.

 This legal principle is known as the ‘right of survivorship’ and it overrides both wills, and the rules of intestacy (where someone dies without a will).